-As with all forest service roads, it is recommended that you are fully equipped to self-rescue if you get stranded and that for your safety you have a VHF radio to communicate with other traffic on the road (RR-24 – 151.220 MHz).
+As with all forest service roads, it is recommended that you be fully equipped to self-rescue if you get stranded and that for your safety you have a VHF radio to communicate with other traffic on the road (RR-24 – 151.220 MHz).

 As the ‘B’ Road is open to vehicular traffic, and so classed as a public road, snowmobiling is not permitted on the road itself.

 The access road to Chatter Creek also leads to other less remote trails.
 The links take you to the write-ups for these trails on the Golden Snowmobile Trail Society website.